danielLaughlin/PlantStrategies/README.md

 # PlantStrategies
-R code and data for to reproduce examples from 'Plant Strategies: The Demographic Consequences of Functional Traits in Changing Environments' by Daniel C. Laughlin.
-Oxford University Press.
+R code and data for to reproduce examples from 'Plant Strategies: The Demographic Consequences of Functional Traits in Changing Environments' by Daniel C. Laughlin, to be published by Oxford University Press.

 Load the R scripts to reproduce the analyses and recreate the figures throughout the book.
 You will need to install several packages if your machine does not already have them installed.